Bet you thought it wasn't possible to build pergola footings without digging and setting the posts into the ground.

 Then using a spade, remove a 2' x 2' area of any sod and organic material in the top few inches of the soil.
 Put down 2-3" of small polygonal stone dust that compacts well.
 This substrate will protect the underlying soil from being eroded in the event of heavy rains.

-The beauty of installing pergola footings this way is that you can literally have the footings and posts in place in as little as 30 to 45 minutes if your locations are set.
-Best of all is that you can start building the pergola right away.
+The beauty of installing pergola footings this way is that you can literally have the footings and posts in place in as little as 30 to 45 minutes if your locations are already set.
+Best of all is you can start building the pergola right away.

 You can see from the illustration that this footing assembly is ready to be installed into the ground.
 The auger will turn freely and the load plate will stay still as you drive the auger into the ground.

 Wear work gloves and hold the auger vertically with one hand while the other hand holds the impact wrench.
 The wrench will not exert any continuous torque so it will be very easy to manage.
 Just let the tool and the auger do the work.

 Drive the auger into the ground until the load plate makes good solid contact with the stone dust soil and the upper surface of the plate contacts the nut above it.